Cannon Moulin Complex

 Following a re-decoration in November 1961, it was re-named Cameo Moulin Cinema and began a policy of screening censored sex films, mainly dubbed from European countries.
 The name ‘Moulin’ was inspired by the famous Windmill Theatre across the street.

-The rise of videos and satelite television, which both made more readily available sexually explicit films than those on offer at the Cannon Moulin, led to its sudden closure on 10th April 1990.
+The rise of videos and satellite television, which both made more readily available sexually explicit films than those on offer at the Cannon Moulin, led to its sudden closure on 10th April 1990.
 All screens were playing triple bills, and the last programme to play in the main original screen was "American Girls in Heat", "Women of Pleasure" and "Sweet Body of Bianca".
 Similar films were screened in the other five screens.
 The building remained empty for a number of years.
 Around 2000, it was converted into a up-market burger restaurant and bar named Sugar Reef.
 This closed in early-2009, and in early-October 2009, a bar named Grace opened.
-That had closed by early-2017 and in May 2017 the building was being fitted out for possible retail use.
+That had closed by early-2017 and in May 2017 the building was being fitted out to become Sophie’s Steakhouse restaurant.
+The original barrel-vaulted ceiling in the auditorium has been retained.